finity69x2/fan-control-entity-row/readme.md

+This is an element to add a fan control row to Home Assistant.

+it uses the code tht can be found in my fan control package @ https://github.com/finity69x2/Home-Assistant/blob/master/packages/fan_package.yaml

+Installation:

 Copy the fan-control-entity-row.js file to the appropriate folder in your Home Assistant Configuration directory (/config/www/).

 Place the following in your "resources" section in your lovelace configuration (updating the localation to where you placed the above file):